3rd Tipperary Brigade: Establishment

 The Third Tipperary Brigade, also known as the South Tipperary Brigade, was established in 1918.
 In October 1918 a Brigade meeting was held to elect officers, at P.J.
 Moloney's house in Church Street, Tipperary Town.
 Moloney was later in the year elected as a Sinn Féin MP.
 The house was burnt down during the war by British forces.
 Moloney's three sons were all members of the brigade.
 Richard Mulcahy from GHQ presided over the meeting.
-Séumas Robinson was elected O/C (in absentia as he was imprisoned at the time and didn't rejoin the Brigade until late December), Seán Treacy vice O/C, Dan Breen Quarter Master and Maurice Crowe Adjuntant.
-The Brigade originally had 6 Battalions with this later being extended to 8.
+Séumas Robinson was elected O/C (in absentia as he was imprisoned at the time and did not rejoin the Brigade until late December), Seán Treacy vice O/C, Dan Breen Quarter Master and Maurice Crowe Adjutant.
+The Brigade originally had six battalions with this later being extended to eight.
 These were Rosegreen, Cashel, Dundrum, Tipperary, Clonmel, Cahir, Drangan and Carrick-on-Suir.

 After Seán Treacy was released from Dundalk prison in mid 1918, Treacy and Breen along with Seán Hogan set up their headquarters in the 'Tin Hut' in Greenane.
 Here they tested explosives and planned activities.
 The 'Tin Hut' was a frequent haunt for many who would later play an important part in the Brigade's activities in the war, including Maurice Crowe, Dinny Lacey, Tadhg Crowe and Patrick O'Dwyer.